 Events can interrupt this assurance at any age.
 When this happens, abandonment fears may develop.
 These events may include:

 - Death.
 Death is natural, but that doesn’t make it less traumatic.
 Losing a loved one unexpectedly can create an emotional void that can be filled by fear.

 - Abuse.
 Physical and sexual abuse, along with other types of abuse, can create lingering mental health issues, including a fear of abandonment.

 - Poverty.
 If basic needs aren’t met, this can lead to a scarcity mindset.
 This may lead to fears that emotional resources, such as love, attention, and friendship, are likewise limited.

 - Relationship loss.
 Divorce, death, infidelity — they all happen.
 For some individuals, the end of a relationship can be too painful.
 It may lead to lingering fears.

 Treatment for abandonment issues focuses on establishing healthy emotional boundaries.
 You need to build an arsenal of responses to deploy when you feel old thought patterns emerging again.

 Primary treatments for abandonment issues include:

 - Therapy.
-Seek out the help of a mental health specialist, such as a therapist or counselor.
+Seek out the help of a mental health professional, such as a therapist or counselor.
 They can help you overcome fears of being abandoned.
 They’ll also work with you to understand where the fear originates and what you can do when you sense the fear rising.

 - Self-care.
 People with abandonment issues may benefit from self-care.
 Making sure emotional needs are met is important for friendships and relationships.
 This way, you’re able to better provide for your partner, friend, or child.

 Helping a loved one living with abandonment issues can be difficult.
 After all, if you bring up your concerns, their instinct may be to challenge you and your loyalty to them.

 While people with abandonment fears differ, these techniques may help you care for someone who has a fear of abandonment: